geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-16/meeting-transcript.md

 **Geohot** [00:21:21]
 Yeah, I mean, my rough proposal is something kind of like a..
 Because you're right.
-A fundamental problem when you're doing graph rewrites is saying, how do I know which UOP belongs to which tensor?
+A fundamental problem when you're doing graph rewrites is saying, how do I know which UOp belongs to which tensor?
-And I mean, something that seems like one way to do this is to just create tensor UOPs, is to put tensor UOPs in the graph, and then you have rules about how..
+And I mean, something that seems like one way to do this is to just create tensor UOps, is to put tensor UOps in the graph, and then you have rules about how..
 This solves the two tensors are actually the same buffer problem.
 This solves the..
 It doesn't actually create the buffers yet.
 You can create the buffers later, but you can keep around the place.